MichielsenM/FOAM/docs/Configuration.md

 - N_periods
 >   type: int <br>
     default: None <br>
     Number of periods (or frequencies) in the observed pattern.
+Missing frequencies in interrupted patterns are not counted in this number.

 - N_pattern_parts
 >   type: int <br>